 The bottom line

-Like WordPress, Joomla is free to use, but you need to pay for the domain name and hosting tools in order to make it public, making it a good free blogging site but not one of the most available.
+Like WordPress, Joomla is free to use, but you need to pay for the domain name and hosting tools to make it public, making it a good free blogging site but not one of the most available.

 Tumblr is an alternative blogging platform that doubles as a blog and social media platform.
 The trendy new site is a fun take on traditional blogging that has caught fire with younger generations largely thanks to its easy-to-use interface.